 Vascular lesions comprise of a collection of skin conditions that have the common characteristic of an abnormal collection of blood vessels.
 These lesions may be congenital or acquired.
 Although usually not serious they can be the focus of considerable ridicule in children and embarrassment in adults.

-The VersaPulse laser system can achieve highly selective vascular damage, thereby minimising damage to surrounding normal tissue.
+The Lumenis One laser system can achieve highly selective vascular damage, thereby minimising damage to surrounding normal tissue.

-The laser is revolutionary in that it has a cooled-tip, which allows pulse duration's of up to 50 ms to be achieved.
-It has been shown in numerous studies that at least 10 ms is required to be effective in treating many vascular lesions.
+The laser is revolutionary in that it has a cooled-tip, which allows longer pulse duration's to be achieved.
 Experience with this laser has shown that fewer treatment sessions are required (when compared to other laser systems) and that it can be effective in treating lesions previously resistant to other methods.
 In addition it has the added benefit of less bruising and less pain than Dye laser treatments.

 Previously vascular lesions were poorly treated by modalities other than laser treatment.
 We now have the facility to treat all of the following conditions: